Belvedere district

 The Belvedere and Klimt’s most famous canvas

-But reducing the Belvedere to “The Kiss” misses a remarkable collection.
-The permanent collection covers Austrian art from the baroque period through Vienna Secession and Austrian Expressionism — with major works by Egon Schiele, Oskar Kokoschka, and a strong selection of 18th-century European painting.
-The building itself, built by Prince Eugene of Savoy from 1717 to 1723, is one of the finest baroque palaces in Europe.
+But reducing the Belvedere to The Kiss misses a remarkable collection.
+The permanent holdings cover Austrian art from the baroque period through the Vienna Secession and Austrian Expressionism — with major works by Egon Schiele, Oskar Kokoschka, and a strong selection of 18th-century European painting including Flemish and Italian works from Prince Eugene’s original collection.
+The building itself, built by Prince Eugene of Savoy between 1717 and 1723 to designs by Johann Lukas von Hildebrandt, is one of the finest baroque palaces in Europe — and unlike Schönbrunn or the Hofburg, it was built for pleasure and display rather than practical governance, which gives it a lighter, more theatrical quality.

 Upper Belvedere

-A private Belvedere and Klimt guided tour is the best way to understand the symbolism in “The Kiss” and Klimt’s relationship with his models and patrons — the story of the painting is richer with a knowledgeable guide.
+A private Belvedere and Klimt guided tour is the best way to understand the symbolism in The Kiss and Klimt’s relationship with his models, patrons and the Secession movement — the story of the painting is considerably richer with a knowledgeable guide explaining the context that the room labels alone cannot provide.

 Lower Belvedere and Orangery